 From Rome with Doom comes SuuM, a band connected to none other than Bretus’ own Marco Veraldi.
 He and his fellow SuuM cohorts are hard at work on their debut album titled ‘Buried Into The Grave‘, which will arrive sometime later this year.

-Much like Bretus, SuuM are avid explorers of the signature doom sound and heaviness.
-SuuM seem a bit more rooted in the traditional side of it, as is clearly evident on a track they recently premiered, “Tower Of Oblivion” (streaming below).
+Much like Bretus, SuuM is an avid explorer of the signature doom sound and heaviness.
+SuuM seems a bit more rooted in the traditional side of it, as is clearly evident on a track they recently premiered, “Tower Of Oblivion” (streaming below).

 Supremely dark and absolutely crushing, the song shared here is a wonderful introduction to SuuM.
 It clearly reveals their ability to craft epic, modern movements while paying tribute to doom’s past as well.

-We will have more details on SuuM and their “Buried Into The Grave” album as they become available.
+We will have more details on SuuM and its ‘Buried Into The Grave‘ album as they become available.